shengng325/Practical-implementation-of-Go-Interface/README.md

     ),
 )
 ```
-We can very easily make changes on the keyword logic, and we could also make it deeply nested with complicated logics with minimal effort.
+We can very easily make changes on the keyword logic, and we could also make it deeply nested with complicated logics, all with minimal effort because we are using Interface.

-Finally, to run the keyword matching, we will just initialize the user input as a ```Sentence``` and run the ```Eval()``` function to get a true/false evaluation.
+Finally, to run the keyword matching, we will initialize the user input as a ```Sentence``` and run the ```Eval()``` function to get a true/false evaluation.
 ```go
 userInput := "I can't eat breakfast and dinner in the afternoon" input := bt.NewSentence(userInput)